apecloud/kubeblocks/docs/user_docs/observability/monitor-database.md

    Log in to the Grafana dashboard and import the dashboard.

    There is a pre-configured dashboard for PostgreSQL under the `APPS / PostgreSQL` folder in the Grafana dashboard.
-And more dashboards can be found in the Grafana dashboard store.
+And more dashboards can be found in the [Grafana dashboard store](https://grafana.com/grafana/dashboards/).

 ::::note

-Make sure the labels are set correctly in the `PodMonitor` file to match the dashboard.
+Make sure the labels (such as the values of path and port in endpoint) are set correctly in the `PodMonitor` file to match your dashboard.

 :::